senzing-garage/senzing-api-server/README.md

         then it may be visible to other users via process monitoring.

    -configId <config-id>
-        Use with the -initFile, -initEnvVar or -initJson options to force a specific configuration ID to use for initialization.
+        Use with the -iniFile, -initFile, -initEnvVar or -initJson options to force a specific configuration ID to use for initialization.

-        NOTE: This will disable the auto-detection of config changes
+   -autoRefreshPeriod <positive-integer-seconds|0|negative-integer>
+        If leveraging the default configuration stored in the database, this is used to specify how often the API server should background check that the current active config is the same as the current default config, and if different reinitialize with the current default config.
+If zero is specified, then the auto-refresh is disabled and it will only occur when a requested configuration element is not found in the current active config.
+Specifying a negative integer is allowed but is used to enable a check and conditional refresh only when manually requested (programmatically).
+        NOTE: This is option ignored if auto-refresh is disabled because the config was specified via the G2CONFIGFILE init option or if -configId has been specified to lock to a specific configuration.

    -verbose If specified then initialize in verbose mode.

+   -quiet If specified then the API server reduces the number of messages
+          provided as feedback to standard output.
+This applies only to messages generated by the API server and not by the underlying API which can be quite prolific if -verbose is provided.

-   -monitorFile [filePath]
+   -monitorFile [file-path]
         Specifies a file whose timestamp is monitored to determine when to shutdown.